radhofan/kuasar-rag-system/README.md

 ```

 ### Step 4: Test Query Using Pytest
-The pytest file has two custom parameters which is --file and --question, --file is the path of your file from the root directory, all files are located in either samples/md (for markdown) or samples/pdf (for pdf).
+The pytest file has two custom parameters which is `--file` and `--question`, `--file` is the path of your file from the root directory, all files are located in either samples/md (for markdown) or samples/pdf (for pdf).
 Sample files are already given.
 ```bash
 pytest tests/test_question.py --file=[filepath] --question=[your question] -s
 ```